usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>   Wrong Size </td>
-	<td>Wrong Size fault/error – The value used as size does not match the actual size of the object (e.g., to restrict pointer reposition or index increment/decrement in a repetition statement).</td>
+	<td>Wrong Size fault/error – The value used as size does not match the actual size of the object memory (e.g., to restrict pointer reposition or index increment/decrement in a repetition statement).</td>
 	</tr>
 	<tr>
 			<td>Type Fault</td>